Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Things to Do in Jing'an

-- Jing’an Temple – historic Buddhist temple in the middle of the city.
+- Jing'an Temple — historic Buddhist temple surrounded by modern skyscrapers.

-- Jing’an Park – nice green park for morning walks.
+- Jing'an Park — nice green park for morning walks, right next to the temple.

-- Wujiang Road – pedestrian street with local food and shopping.
+- Wujiang Road — pedestrian street with local food stalls and shopping.

-- Natural History Museum – modern, family-friendly museum.
+- Natural History Museum — modern, family-friendly museum (a 15-minute walk from the temple).

 Pro Tips

-- Jing’an is quieter at night than the Bund, making it a good option for families.
+- Jing'an is quieter at night than the Bund, making it a top option for families with kids.

 - Great choice for travelers who want central convenience without being in the most touristy areas.